profound-labs/gentium-incantation-font/README.md

 ## Unicode codepoints

-The marks are implemented in the Unicode range for [Modifier Tone Letters][2], using the codepoints for 'Left-stem tone letters'.
+The marks are implemented in the Unicode range for [Modifier Tone Letters][tone-letters], using the codepoints for 'Left-stem tone letters'.

 - `U+A712`, `꜒` Long High Tone